Healthy Homes Assessment Clouston Park

 Insulation Clouston Park

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Clouston Park Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage standard.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection